 I mentioned this potential issue in a previous blog.

-“But Mr. Embassy, give me a brief summary of the whole thing, I don’t want to click the link and leave this page.”
+“But Mr. Embassy, give me a summary of the whole thing; I don’t want to click the link and leave this page.”

 Ok, ok.
 Here’s a short version.
-A preliminary pre-print publication, that was not peer-reviewed (that is, not reviewed by other researchers before being published) recently suggested that the immune cells in your body can potentially recognize the CRISPR protein Cas9 as an invader.
+A preliminary pre-print publication that was not peer-reviewed (that is, not reviewed by other researchers before being published) recently suggested that the immune cells in your body can potentially recognize the CRISPR protein Cas9 as an invader.
 Why?
 Because the CRISPR system that we use to cut DNA, after all, is derived from common bacteria.
 A natural pathogen to us.
-That means that your immune cells could potentially neutralize the DNA-cutting protein Cas9, making it useless.
+Your immune cells could potentially neutralize the DNA-cutting protein Cas9, making it useless.
 In a worst-case scenario, it could even cause systemic inflammation in your body.

 Related to not peer-reviewed papers about CRISPR: Here’s one about how the CRISPR-technology is a dangerous one.

-Obviously, this would also be the case for CRISPR introduced blood cells.
+Of course, this would also be the case for CRISPR/Cas9-introduced blood cells.
 However, since the genes, in this case, can be modified outside of your body, it’s easier to control the presence of Cas9 in them before reintroducing them to the body.

 Reason #4: CRISPR may cut off-target

-One of the most common questions related to CRISPR editing: “What about the off-target effects?”.
+One of the most common questions about CRISPR editing is: “What about the off-target effects?”.
 This is an essential consideration to take.
-There is a real risk that Cas9 not only cuts the gene you intend to manipulate but also starts cutting the wrong DNA-sequence.
+There is a real risk that Cas9 cuts the gene you intend to manipulate and starts cutting the wrong DNA sequence.
 That’s an off-target effect.
-Outside of the real target.
+Outside of the actual target.

-However, as you can imagine this is not an alternative when we’re treating patients.
-Once you’ve created a cut in a patient’s DNA (on or off-target) it’s there.
+However, as you can imagine, this is not an alternative when we’re treating patients.
+Once you’ve created a cut in a patient’s DNA (on or off-target), it’s there.
 No reverse button.
-Best case the off-target doesn’t make a difference.
-But in the worse case, you’ve created an additional mutation in your DNA that could be devastating.
+Best case, the off-target doesn’t make a difference.
+But in the worst-case scenario, you’ve created an additional mutation in your DNA that could be devastating.

-You have to be 100% sure that you don’t cut and mutate other genes than the intended ones when treating patients.
-A single off-target cut can lead to disastrous outcomes, and at the moment, it’s impossible to give guarantees.
+You have to be 100% sure that you don’t cut and mutate genes other than the intended ones when treating patients.
+A single off-target cut can lead to disastrous outcomes, and it’s impossible to give guarantees at the moment.